-Because we are making this chai latte vegan and sweetened with dates, it’s automatically not authentic and is really just inspired by the popular drink!
+Because we are making this chai latte vegan, it’s automatically not authentic and is really just inspired by the popular drink!

 If you are looking for a more authentic chai, try this recipe: Indian Masala Chai.

 - Bold flavor – A lot of masala chai recipes fall short in flavor because they use pre made chai mixes with not enough spices.
 This homemade version uses plenty of fresh spices that are ground just before using.
 This creates the best flavor!

 - WFPB compliant – If you love the flavor of chai lattes but don’t want to consume excess cane sugar or watered down store-bought vegan milks, this latte is for you!
 It’s sweetened with Medjool dates and made creamy with raw cashews.